 Another important innovation is the development of graphene.
 Once this technology becomes commercially mature, the operation of solid-state electronics will change forever.

 11、PCBs and Size

 The future is small and compact, why shouldn't our PCBs be?
 Well, it's just a matter of time before we have tiny PCBs.
 Since the inception, you can observe that the PCB has also been shrinking in Size.
 This trend is set to continue, and now, the pressure is even heightened.
 Developers see the need to make smaller and smaller PCBs for a vast number of applications.

 Here's an example of the technology driving the reduced Size; using the surface mount technology that we discussed earlier, we can design PCBs that are up to a tenth of the Size of the ones we create using through-hole technology.
 You can confidently predict that in a few years, the PCB would be as small as you can imagine.

 12、The Law Governing PCBs

 Do you think these little devices are autonomous?
 What governs their actions?
 How do we even know how to utilize them properly?
-There are so many questions that pop up as regards this topic, but there’s just one answer.
-Ohm’s Law.
+There are so many questions that pop up regarding this topic, but there's just one answer.
+Ohm's Law.
 It is the most famous law among electrical engineers and PCB prototype designers, and we shall explore it shortly.

 3、Ways to Identify the Best PCB Prototype Manufacturer